HISTORY

 Board Director

 Pete was a member of the Maryland House of Delegates for 22 years and served as Chairman of the Health and Government Operations Committee.
 He left the legislature to become Chief of Operations for the City of Baltimore.
 Prior to his election to the House of Delegates, Pete worked as a staff person to then-Congressman Ben Cardin.
 He is currently a principal at Kress Hammen Government Affairs.
-Pete is a graduate of the University of Baltimore and holds a BS and a MPA.
+Pete is a graduate of the University of Baltimore and holds a BS and an MPA.